prof3ssorSt3v3/mad9034/docs/modules/week6/README.md

 By the end of this week, you will:

-- Review and analyze user persona spreadsheet data submitted in Week 5.
+- Review and analyze user persona spreadsheet data that you have already submitted.
 - Gain hands-on experience in utilizing user research data to create personas and proceed to develop usage scenarios.

 <!--## Slides